Church of St. Luke and The Epiphany (Philadelphia): Church

 St. Paul's Episcopal Church in Richmond, Virginia, designed by Stewart several years later, is largely based on his designs for St. Luke's Church.
-Notable similarities include the design of the envelope of the church, interior organization, ventilation system, and decorative elements.
+Notable similarities include the design of the church envelope, interior organization, ventilation system, and decorative elements.
 In St. Paul's, one can see what St. Luke's might have looked like had the steeple been built.

 The Furness addition

 The chapel and parish house on the south side of the church was designed by Furness & Hewitt and was built in 1875 with a donation from George L. Harrison, a warden on the vestry.
 The addition is two stories, with a partial basement.
-The facade is divided horizontally by a string course, wall surfaces below the string course have the appearance of rusticated stone construction, while those above are finished in a smooth plaster.
+The facade is divided horizontally by a string course, wall surfaces below the string course appear like rusticated stone construction, while those above are finished in a smooth plaster.
 There are several fenestrated projections on the second floor overlooking the interior courtyard and street.

 The addition is organized around a monumental stair hall of a very fine marble, with administrative spaces to one side and public spaces to another.
 The chapel runs the width of the addition with a clear span, supported by steel tension rods visible at the ceiling.
 The interior elevations of the chapel are divided into equal bays by high pilasters, six bays wide by eight bays long.
 The pilaster capitals feature exaggerated organic detailing characteristic of the work from Furness's office.
-Separated by the pilasters are leaded glass clerestory windows with a geometric pattern, ratios of the divided lights relating to the dimension of the window as a whole.
+Separated by the pilasters are leaded glass clerestory windows with a geometric pattern, and the ratios of the divided lights relate to the dimension of the window as a whole.
 The walls are detailed in plaster to give a paneled look reminiscent of rusticated stone construction and are painted in colors characteristic of the Victorian era, such as sage green and maroon.
-As the space is constructed with a clear span, the ceiling is vaulted with a large skylight at its apex and is painted a deep blue and accented with gold painted stars.
+As the space is constructed with a clear span, the ceiling is vaulted with a large skylight at its apex and is painted a deep blue and accented with gold-painted stars.
 There is not any fixed furniture, with the exception of a small dark-stained wood altar against the north wall.
-The chapel has its own small pipe organ for musical accompaniment; the chapel is very lively acoustically.
-Originally, the wall to the church was removed and pews placed in the chapel extending into the Church.
+The chapel has its own small pipe organ for musical accompaniment; it is lively acoustically.
+Originally, the wall to the church was removed, and pews placed in the chapel extending into the Church.
 The wall was replaced in 1891 when an addition was added to accommodate the Sunday Schools.
-The chapel still communicates to the church via a large double door.
+The chapel still communicates with the church via a large double door.

 Today, the addition houses the parish office, hall, and kitchen on the first and basement floors, as well as the rector's office, vestry room, chapel, and choir room on the second floor.